 I bought a 10,000 COP one-way ticket and found myself in a cabin with a lovely couple.
 We watched the church shrink in size as the teleferico moved away, and gradually we were left with just the views of the surrounding valley to admire.

-A short while later we find ourselves at the Teleferico station and catch a ride from the lone taxi that drove by us.
-This lovely couple refused to let me chip in for the ride, so I ended up back in downtown Ipiales right on schedule, all ready to grab my bags and see a new country.
+A short while later we found ourselves at the Teleferico station and caught a ride from the lone taxi that drove by us.
+This lovely couple refused to let me chip in for the ride, so I ended up back in downtown Ipiales for free, right on schedule, all ready to grab my bags and see a new country.

-Adios Colombia, Hola Ecuador!
-It was a quick and thankfully fuss-free border crossing as I made my way into Ecuador and Quito.
+Adios Colombia and Hola Ecuador!
+It was a quick and thankfully fuss-free border crossing as I made my way into Ecuador and Quito for more new adventures.

 - Bus – Cali to Ipiales: 50,000 COP